 - The European 18th Century (The Rise and Fall of the Aristocratic Age)

 - 19th Century Modernity (Impressionism, Van Gogh, the Japanese ukiyo-e school, and 19th century Indian art)

-Guided gallery and museum visits include The Victoria & Albert Museum, The British Museum, Tate Britain, and The National Gallery.
+Gallery and museum resources used include The Victoria & Albert Museum, The British Museum, Tate Britain, and The National Gallery.

-This three week course, which can either be taken independently or together with Block One, focuses on art of the world transformed by modernity and comes up to date with art and debates responding to post-modernism and new modernities.
+This 3-week course, which can either be taken independently or together with Block One, focuses on art of the world transformed by modernity and comes up to date with art and debates responding to post-modernism and new modernities.